-The ruins as they stand today and also see
+The ruins as they stand today and also see the end of the post |

 The other day while nattering on Facebook, I got talking about Ludgershall Castle, and thought I’d blog about it.